hunterhogan/Integrated_code_fire_font/README.md

 ### Make Five Source Han Mono Locale TTC files

 Based on the out-of-date instructions in the Source Han Mono repository, this process produces one TTC file for each of the five locales in Source Han Mono.
 The files seem to work, and they are far smaller than the comprehensive TTC file.
+These files could be useful to you, and [you can download the fonts](https://github.com/hunterhogan/Integrated_code_fire_font/releases/tag/SourceHanMono1.002) from the "Release."

 1. Maximize locales, styles, and weights in "_theSSOT.py".
 2. Run `foundry.smithyCasts_afdko('SourceHanMono')`.